iteles/blw-baby/cloth-diapers/wash-routine.md

 > The wash routine for cloth diapers is the **main source** of _every_ cloth diaper issue from smells to rashes to leaks.

-The cloth diaper groups online are ***filled*** with people bemoaning issues with their cloth diapers that turn into nothing but 'let's trouble shoot your wash routine' posts.
+Cloth diaper forums/groups online are ***filled*** with people bemoaning issues with diapers.
+Most of the time the issue is the wash routine e.g. machine cycle, temperature, detergent, drying, etc. This is all easy to fix once you understand the process.

 ***The problem is simple: there is a HUGE amount of misinformation out there on what a wash routine should be***.

-And yet, the basis of a good wash routine is _extremely_ simple.
+A good wash routine is _extremely_ simple.

-## A Cloth Diaper Wash Routine - Start Here
+## Cloth Diaper Wash Routine: Start Here

 Wash your diapers at the end of every 2-3 days.
+Depending on the size of your machine, and ability to store the dirty diapers you may need to increase wash frequency.
+We are lucky enough to have a high-capacity (**12kg** / **26 pound**) machine that fits 3 days worth of diapers easily.
+If you have a "compact" machine (e.g. **4kg** / **8 pound** capacity)
+consider washing more frequently as putting too much in the machine at once will dramatically reduce the effectiveness of the wash cycle.
+Aim to only fill the tub of the machine to [3/4](https://www.bosch-home.co.uk/customer-service/get-support/washing-machines/how-much-should-i-fill-my-washing-machine) of its' capacity to allow the diapers plenty of space to tumble.
+Over-filling the machine will lead to incomplete washes.

 ### 1. Cold rinse, no detergent ('prewash')
 Two important things to know here: